open-AIMS/NEC-estimation/README.md

 Which would extract the NEC3param model from the jagsMANECfit and create a new object that contains just this fit.
-This would be identical to fitting the ‘NEC3param’ model using ‘fit.jagsNEC’ as we did above.
+This would be identical to fitting the ‘NEC3param’ model using ‘*fit.jagsNEC*’ as we did above.
 All of the models can be simultaneously plotted using

     load(file = "out_temp.RData")